CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation/model_training.rst

 ------------------------------

 XGCN can also load trained models and continue to train.
-In this case please specify the previously saved ``config.yaml`` and call the ``XGCN.load_model()`` function:
+In this case, please specify the previously saved ``config.yaml`` and call the ``XGCN.load_model()`` function:

 .. code:: python